IBM/ce-cns/documentation/README.md

-# Workshop: Deploy a Java microservices application to `IBM Cloud Code Engine`
+# Jumpstart: Deploy a Java Microservices Application to `Code Engine`

 ### Objectives